cyborgdream/cyborgdream.github.io/content/surveillance-capitalism.md

 +++
 title = "My take on: Surveillance capitalism" description = "Wrote this to the folks at the university of Paris as part of their admission interview.
-Very obvious issues with some complicated words warping them." date = 2021-05-19 draft = false slug = "surveillance-capitalism"
+Very obvious issues with some complicated words wraping them." date = 2021-05-19 draft = false slug = "surveillance-capitalism"